vsmicrogenomics/NCBIClosestStrainFetcher/README.md

 # NCBIClosestStrainFetcher

-NCBIClosestStrainFetcher.py: This script is a Python utility designed to query the NCBI database for closest reference strain information using genome assembly identifiers extracted from an input TSV file (gtdbtk.bac120.summary.tsv).
+NCBIClosestStrainFetcher.py: This script is a Python utility designed to query the NCBI database for closest reference strain information using genome assembly identifiers extracted from an TSV file (gtdbtk.bac120.summary.tsv) of the GTDB-TK pipeline.
 It outputs the fetched details in a structured TSV format.

 Prerequisites: